YeduZhang/figma-prototype-1th/README.md

-# MB Rooms prototype
+# MB Rooms-Booking prototype

-A browser-only meeting-room booking prototype for COMP90082 / MB-Koala.
+A browser-only meeting-room booking prototype for COMP90082 / MB-Koala.Can be easily use after download .

 It mimics a Google Calendar resource view: rooms on the left, time on the right, occupied slots in blue, your own bookings in yellow.
 Data stays in this browser (`localStorage`).Because its just for prototype validation, there is no server and no live Google Calendar connection,which will be completed later.

 ## How to open

-1. Open `src/index.html` in Chrome or Edge (double-click, or right-click → Open with).
+1. Download whole doc.Open `src/index.html` in Chrome or Edge (double-click, or right-click → Open with).
 2. If the page looks unstyled, you opened the file from a context that blocked local CSS.
 In that case drag `index.html` onto a browser window, or from PowerShell:

 ```powershell